pathoplexus/pathoplexus/DEPLOYMENT_PROCEDURE.md

 ## Promoting a new version from staging to production

-Once you have new release candidate you can point the production server at it by changing the head_sha in the `production` folder in https://github.com/pathoplexus/loculus_deployments/tree/main/deploy .
+Once you have new release candidate you can point the production server at it by changing the `head_sha` value in the `production` folder in https://github.com/pathoplexus/loculus_deployments/blob/main/deploy/production/config.json .

 The appropriate way to do this is with the GitHub action "Create PR to Promote Staging to Production" in the `loculus_deployments` repository which will copy the SHA from staging to production, creating a PR: https://github.com/pathoplexus/loculus_deployments/actions